nicnosis/iu-courses/j460/docs/idv-syllabus.md

  1. A text editor - SublimeText is recommended.
 Good alternatives are Atom and TextWrangler.
  2. A means of version control - [GitHub](https://github.com) is recommended, Google Drive, Box, and Dropbox are good alternatives. **Lost data is not an excuse for late or missing work**, so it is extremely important to have duplicate files for your work.
  3. A file transfer tool - OSX users can use [Cyberduck](https://cyberduck.io/), Windows users should use [PuTTy](http://www.putty.org/)
+ 4. A way to edit CSV files - Most students will have access to Microsoft Excel.
+If not, I recommend [OpenOffice Calc](https://www.openoffice.org/product/calc.html)

 ### Hardware
 While web development can be done from any operating system, the instructor teaches workflow for OS X users.
 Access to a computer with Mac OS X is recommended but not required.
 All students should have access to a Mac through the computer lab.
 Students who aren't using OS X are expected to learn PC keyboard shortcuts and find Windows-compatible substitutes for software.